Dozens dead from Ian, one of strongest, costliest US storms - NewsBreak

 Dozens dead from Ian, one of strongest, costliest US storms

-PAWLEYS ISLAND, S.C. — (AP) — Rescuers searched for survivors among the ruins of Florida's flooded homes from Hurricane Ian while authorities in South Carolina began assessing damage from its strike there as the remnants of one of the strongest and costliest hurricanes to ever hit the U.S. continued to push north.
+Rescuers searched for survivors among the ruins of Florida 's flooded homes from Hurricane Ian while authorities in South Carolina waited for daylight to assess damage from the storm's second strike as the remnants of one of the strongest and costliest disasters to ever hit the U.S. continued to push north.

-The powerful storm terrorized millions of people for most of the week, battering western Cuba before raking across Florida from the warm waters of the Gulf of Mexico to the Atlantic Ocean, where it mustered enough strength for a final assault on South Carolina.
-Now weakened to a post-tropical cyclone, Ian was expected to move across central North Carolina on Saturday morning then move into Virginia and New York.
+The powerful storm terrorized millions of people for most of the week, battering western Cuba before raking across Florida from the warm waters of the Gulf of Mexico to the Atlantic Ocean , where it mustered enough strength for a final assault on South Carolina.
+It has since weakened to a still-dangerous post-tropical cyclone and was crossing North Carolina toward Virginia overnight, pushing heavy rains toward the Mid-Atlantic states.

 “I want to sit in the corner and cry.
 I don't know what else to do,” Stevie Scuderi said after shuffling through her mostly destroyed Fort Myers apartment, the mud in her kitchen clinging to her purple sandals.

-The storm's winds were much weaker Friday than during Ian's landfall on Florida's Gulf Coast earlier in the week.
-Authorities and volunteers there were still assessing the damage as shocked residents tried to make sense of what they just lived through.
+The storm's winds were much weaker on Friday than during Ian's landfall on Florida's Gulf Coast earlier in the week.
+There authorities and volunteers were still assessing the damage as shocked residents tried to make sense of what they just lived through.

 Anthony Rivera, 25, said he had to climb through the window of his first floor apartment during the storm to carry his grandmother and girlfriend to the second floor.
 As they hurried to escape the rising water, the storm surge had washed a boat right up next to his apartment.